A Coreset Selection of Coreset Selection Literature: Introduction and Recent Advances: Training-Oriented Methods

 Formally, let $y_i^t = \argmax p(\mathbf{x}_i; \theta)$ be the predicted label of sample \( (\mathbf{x}_i, y_i) \) at epoch $t$.
 A forgetting event is counted whenever:

 where $\mathbf{1}$ is the indicator function.

 This metric can categorize samples as forgettable (i.e., experiencing one or more forgetting events) or unforgettable (i.e., never forgotten once learned).
 As a result, we can rank samples based on the number of forgetting events.
-Empirical studies suggest that unforgettable examples are often well-separated from the decision boundary, which typically indicates redundant information \cite{swayamdipta2020dataset, toneva2018empirical, hooker2019compressed}.
+Empirical studies suggest that unforgettable examples are often well-separated from the decision boundary \cite{swayamdipta2020dataset, toneva2018empirical, hooker2019compressed}.
+This separation typically indicates redundancy.
 Forgettable examples, on the other hand, contribute more to refining the decision boundary and generalization.
 Thus, coreset selection methods based on forgetting take samples with the highest forgetting counts first.

 One benefit of utilizing forgetting is that it is easy to implement: just count forgetting events over training epochs.
 However, it can be highly nondeterministic due to its reliance on factors like optimization schedules (e.g., learning rate decay) and random seeds \cite{swayamdipta2020dataset}.